-Instead, teens now have even more options to choose from, such as Instagram, Snapchat, and TikTok.
+Because teens now have even more trendy options to choose from, such as Instagram, Snapchat, and TikTok.

-6. Smartphone addiction statistics from 2018 in the US showed that 54% of teens spend too much time on their phones.
+6. Smartphone addiction statistics from 2018 show that 54% of US teens spend too much time on their phones.

 According to a study by Pew Research Center, more than half of teens aged 13 to 17 reported spending too much time on their cell phones.

 Teenage cell phone use statistics also show that 72% of teenagers reported checking their phones as soon as they wake up, and 40% claimed they feel anxious when they realize they don’t have their mobile phones on them.

 Additionally, another 56% said they feel lonely, upset, or anxious when their cell phones are out of reach.

 7. 36% of US adults say they spend too much time on their cell phones in 2018.